sayan1886/blockarraygroup/docs/README.md

 + Ledger – the immutable instance on a distributed ledger (blockchain) based on the schema that is used to record all contract activities and proofs required.
 This is can be either the public version of a “distributed trustless truth database” or a “shared, permissioned, semi-trusted, discretionarily private, truth database”.

-+Contract Binding - A Enterprise Smart Contract Binding is the composition of these parts creating a unique instance of an Enterprise Smart Contract.
++ Contract Binding - A Enterprise Smart Contract Binding is the composition of these parts creating a unique instance of an Enterprise Smart Contract.
 It is created when a contract begins negotiation between counterparties and becomes versioned and locked when each counterparty signs the contract.
 Once signed and locked the Enterprise Smart Contract begins the execution of the terms and conditions that lead to fulfillment.

 In order to develop Enterprise quality smart contracts standards need to be put in place.
 + Universal Business Langauge